muhammadzaidanf/ZAI-Core/README.md

 ---

 ## 📄 License
-Released under the **MIT License** — free to learn, modify, and expand.
+Released under the **MIT License** — free to learn, modify, and build upon.

 ---

 <div align="center">

-⭐ *ZAI Core — The brain that connects.*
+⭐ *ZAI Core — Adaptive Intelligence Framework.*
 <br>
 💬 *“Don’t just build AI.
-Build something that learns and grows beyond limits.”*
+Build something that adapts and evolves with you.”*

 </div>